ds2010/pyStoNED/doc/sphinx/datasets/index.rst

 Datasets
 ===========

-In this section, the package provides 4 datasets: First two are used in large number of CNLS/StoNED liturature; the others are commonly used in the SFA liturature.
+In this section, the package provides four example datasets: First two are used in large number of CNLS/StoNED liturature; the others are commonly used in the SFA liturature.
 In the following section (:ref:`Examples`), our tutorials will resort to these example data.